 - Give them paracetamol or ibuprofen to relieve the discomfort and fever.

-Parvovirus is most contagious during the incubation period, around two weeks before the onset of the rash or other symptoms.
+Parvovirus is most contagious during the incubation period, around two weeks before your child develops the rash or other symptoms.
 Your child isn’t usually contagious once the rash has appeared.

 No vaccine is currently available for slapped cheek disease.
-Good hygiene and careful handwashing in childcare facilities and schools helps prevent spread of the disease, but there’s nothing else you can do to stop it spreading.
+It helps to follow good hygiene and careful handwashing, especially in childcare facilities and schools, but there’s nothing else you can do to stop it spreading.
 There’s no need to keep your child home from childcare or school.

 When to see the doctor

 The virus can affect an unborn child.
-If you’re pregnant and you’ve become infected, or you’ve come into contact with someone with the virus, you should see your doctor immediately for blood tests and monitoring of your pregnancy.
+If you’re pregnant and you’ve become infected, or you’ve come into contact with someone with the virus, see your doctor immediately.